StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

 **WIP FEATURES (MOST LIKELY CAN BE FOUND ON OTHER BRANCHES)**
   - Discord's Game SDK (it compiles fine, nothing's just there yet :P)
-  - Android Support (currently at the bare minimum :P)
+  - Android Support (currently at the extremely bare minimum :P)
   - ...And Even More Annoyances, Most Likely!

 **FUTURE FEATURES (WITH ENOUGH TIME IN THE OVEN)**